Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 2.4 General descriptive information on the operation of your account/s is available on request.

-2.5 Customs Bank will provide you with access to Customs Bank Internet and Mobile Banking using an access code when:-
+2.5 Customs Bank will provide you with access to Customs Bank Internet and Mobile Banking using an Internet Banking Password when:-

 - with respect to individuals, you have completed the identification process; or